cf7/AvaJava/README.md

 "t" * 3 		// evalutates to "ttt"
 ```
 #####Builtins
-Builtin functions require arguments to be passed into them (as opposed to using the dot operator such as in javascript)
+Builtin functions require arguments to be passed into them (as opposed to using the dot operator such as in javascript).

 ```
 var x = [1,2,3,4,5,6,7];